 "Claims" means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matters of the indemnity, and the resulting losses, damages, expenses, attorneys' fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Agreement.

-"Confirmation" means a written notice confirming the specific terms of a Transaction which may be in any form adequate at law; an example of a Confirmation which may be utilized hereunder is shown in "Exhibit B."
+"Confirmation" means a written notice confirming the specific terms of a Transaction agreed to by Buyer and Seller in accordance with the provisions of this Agreement which may be in any form adequate at law, and shall include all notices or documentation of similar content or character issued by either Party prior to the execution of this Agreement which shall be deemed part of and be interpreted in accordance with this Agreement; an example of a Confirmation which may be utilized hereunder is shown in "Exhibit B."

-"Confirm Deadline" means 24 hours after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.
+"Confirm Deadline" means C.T.
+09:00 on the third Business Day after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.

-"Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction.
+"Contract Price" means the agreed upon price for the purchase or sale of Gas pursuant to a Transaction.

-"Daily Contract Quantity" ("DCQ") means the quantity of Gas to be Scheduled each Gas Day pursuant to a Transaction.
+"Daily Contract Quantity" ("DCQ") means the quantity of Gas to be Scheduled, sold and purchased each Gas Day pursuant to a Transaction.

 "Day" means a period of 24 consecutive hours, beginning at midnight C.T. on any calendar Day.
-"Business Day" means a Day on which Federal Reserve member banks in New York City are open for business and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time.
+"Business Day" means any Day except a Saturday, Sunday or statutory holiday under the laws of Alberta and Federal Reserve Bank Holidays, and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time.
 "Gas Day" means a period of 24 consecutive hours beginning at the time of the applicable Transporter's gas day.

 "Delivery Point(s)" means the agreed point(s) of delivery pursuant to a Transaction.